thephpleague/csv/docs/9.0/reader/resultset.md

 ## Selecting a specific record

-If you are only interested in on particular record from the `ResultSet` you can use the `ResultSet::fetchOne` method to return a single record.
+If you are only interested in one particular record from the `ResultSet` you can use the `ResultSet::fetchOne` method to return a single record.

 ~~~php
 <?php